Etempa-Web-Solutions/Joy-Theme-Documentation/Components/elements.md

 In this example, the `details-disclosure` wraps around the `details/summary` elements.
 It has the `data-auto-close` attribute which will mean that when the element loses focus, the dropdown will close.

 The `content` of the dropdown is whatever is in the element immediately after the `summary` element.
-IF you give this element an `id`, then the custom element will set up some appropriate aria-labels.
+If you give this element an `id`, then the custom element will set up some appropriate aria-labels.

 The icon being rendered by the liquid snippet is optional, and will rotate on open.